 Today's carpet styles, colors and textures also blend well with any home decor and with a variety of other flooring products.
 From traditional to country, from casual to formal, you can always find a carpet that will compliment any interior setting and give you years of beauty and performance.

 For those who want to know, here’s a list of carpet advantages.
 Check it out, maybe print it out, and then come explore the other sections on beautifying your home with carpet.

 Carpet adds warmth and is soft under feet and easier on children's knees.

-Carpet can hide many sub-floor irregularities that would not be permitted with hard surfaces floors.
+Carpets can hide many sub-floor irregularities that would not be permitted with hard surfaces.

 Knowledge on how carpet is manufactured.
 Knowing how carpet is made can be very beneficial.
 It enables you to understand the product’s materials right from their inception.
 Remember that these are materials you will be living with, and on, should you choose to have carpet installed in your home.

 Understanding the different materials that make up various carpets also helps you recognize and evaluate their performance aspects: why certain carpets are easier to install, why some wear longer, and why others are easier to clean.